Building AI policies into your syllabus

 A few ground rules:

 • Explain your use of AI.
-If you use AI tools to assist in your work, include a paragraph explaining how you used them, how they helped you, and how you made the work your own.
-Include explanations of where AI wasn’t effective or where it provided weak or false information.
+If you use generative AI tools to assist in your work, include a paragraph explaining how you used them, how they helped you, and how you made the work your own.
+Include explanations of where generative AI wasn’t effective or where it provided weak or false information.
 Also explain what you learned about prompting and how you can improve your prompting in the future.

 • If you aren’t sure at any time, ask.
 That’s an important skill all journalists must learn.